nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Flaw:** When users edit an `appointment` such that sickness or medicine is null, the GUI invalidates this input even though these fields are optional.
 * **Enhancement:** Change input validation for sickness and medicine to allow for null values.
 * **Sample Input:** `edit appt 1 s/ m/`
-* **Expected Output:** Appointment indexed 1 should have sickness and medicine shown as null
+* **Expected Output:** Appointment indexed 1 should have sickness and medicine shown as null.

 <br>